c2lang/c2compiler/docs/docs/build_system/build_file.md

 A build file is optional, but can used to specify:

 * Target-triple (eg. arm-linux-gnueabi-gcc, x86\_64-unknown-linux-gnu)
-* Compiler/Build options for the C-backend (eg. specify the cross-compiler + flags)
+* Compiler/Build options for the C backend (eg. specify the cross-compiler + flags)
 * A list of library search paths
-* Change the default output-directory
+* Change the default output directory

 ### Specifying a build file